Ask these Questions About Seeing a Registered Dietitian Nutritionist for Diabetes Care

 For individuals living with diabetes, seeking treatment and having access to nutritional care is vital to monitor and treat the disease.
 Understanding the nutrition benefits included in your individual health insurance policy can help you secure necessary treatment and monitoring of the disease, as well as maintaining an overall healthy life.

-Coverage under Medicare Part B includes access to a registered dietitian nutritionist — with a referral from your physician — for 3 hours of services in the first year, and 2 hours of services each year thereafter.
+Coverage under Medicare Part B includes access to a registered dietitian nutritionist with a referral from your physician.
 However, navigating the benefits included under your commercial health insurance plan can be cumbersome, so review this list of questions to ask your health insurance provider prior to visiting a registered dietitian nutritionist.

 Identifying Nutrition Benefits: Questions to Ask

 To find out what services your policy covers, you need to ask about the medical nutrition therapy benefits in your plan — sometimes referred to as nutrition counseling.
-Nutrition benefits may or may not be provided in your plan; or, they may be provided only for certain illnesses which have a medical diagnosis, such as diabetes, hypertension or obesity, or only covered for prevention.
+Nutrition benefits may or may not be provided in your plan; or, they may be provided only for certain illnesses which have a medical diagnosis, such as diabetes, hypertension, kidney failure and obesity.
+Some insurance plans may cover for preventative nutrition services.
 Here are some questions to get you started:

-- Is this benefit limited to a specific medical diagnosis, such as diabetes, obesity, hypertension, hyperlipidemia or other diagnosis in order for me to use the nutrition benefit?
+- Is this benefit limited to a specific medical diagnosis, such as diabetes, obesity, hypertension, hyperlipidemia, kidney failure or other diagnosis in order for me to use the nutrition benefit?
 If so, what is included?

 - What, if any medical diagnosis, is specifically listed as excluded from my nutrition benefit?